24-Hour Emergency

 Click here to search for supported independent living options in your area.

-Individualised living options support is available to those participants who live alone or independently in someone else’s house, but don’t include the house itself — as per specialist disability accommodation, as SDA funding focuses on the housing.
+Individualised living options support is available to NDIS participants who live alone or independently in someone else’s house, but don’t include the house itself — as per specialist disability accommodation criteria.
+This is because SDA funding focuses on the physical aspect of housing.

-ILO funding is more flexible than SIL, which is usually used to live in a shared house, so ILO funding can meet a wider variety of individual needs.
+ILO funding is more flexible than SIL — usually used by people to live in a shared house — so ILO funding can meet a wider variety of individual needs.

-Finding an accessible house in Australia will always be challenging, however, this is made even harder when there are limited housing options available in the market.
+Finding an accessible house in Australia will always seem challenging, however, this is made even harder when there are limited housing options available in the market.

-There is a clear shortage in the market for accessible homes and those homes that are rentals, in addition to being accessible, are generally rented to someone who doesn’t need an accessible house.
-Additionally, homes may not be designed with accessibility in mind for people with disability.
+There is a clear shortage in the market for accessible homes, and homes that are rentals — in addition to being accessible — are generally rented to someone who doesn’t need an accessible house.
+Additionally, many homes may not be designed with accessibility in mind for people with disability.

-There are a number of providers in Australia that are working to design, build and/or modify homes for those with disability, making housing easier and more accessible for everyone.
+However, a number of providers in Australia are working to design, build and modify homes for people with disability, making housing more accessible for everyone.

 You can find accessible housing providers by searching our NDIS database across Australia.